 - Percentage of available credit

 Credit scores range from 300-850.
-Lenders celebrate borrowers who present credit scores above 750 with lower interest rates and PMI premiums.
-Use these tips to improve your credit score to pay less PMI:
+Lenders reward borrowers with higher score with lower interest rates and PMI premiums.

 You’ll have to pay private mortgage insurance for home loans with less than a 20% down payment.
-However, the cost of the PMI goes down as the amount of money that you can commit upfront increases.
-In other words, it benefits you to put as much money down as possible.
+However, the more money you put towards a down payment, the less the PMI will be.
+For example, if you put 5% down, your PMI will be higher than if you put 8% or 15% down.
+So, it benefits you to put as much money down as possible.

-There are many home loans available for little to no down payment.
-Most of these low down payment loans require the borrower to pay for private mortgage insurance.
-There is one major exception – a VA loan.
+There are many home loans available for little to no down payment, like FHA or USDA loans.
+Most of these low down payment loans require the borrower to pay for something similar to private mortgage insurance, called upfront funding fees.
+So, even if they require less than 20% down payment for the loan, there still is an assurance being paid.

-VA loans are available for no down payment to eligible borrowers.
-Importantly, because the United States Government guarantees the loans, borrowers who choose to put down less than 20% of the purchase price on a house do not need to pay for private mortgage insurance.
+VA Loans are an exception to the 20% down payment rule.
+VA loans are available for no down payment to eligible borrowers who are current military members or veterans.
+Because the Government guarantees VA loans, borrowers who put down less than 20% do not need to pay PMI.

 With so many lenders and loan options available, make sure that you work with an expert loan specialist who understands your needs in financing a home purchase.
-Homes for Heroes loan specialists work with home buyers throughout the United States to find the best possible home loan opportunities.
-As an added benefit, these loan specialists save you money by offering discounted lending fees when you buy or refinance a home.
+Homes for Heroes loan specialists work with home buyers throughout the U.S. to find the best loans for them.
+Plus, our loan specialists save you money by offering discounted lending fees when you buy or refinance a home.

 SIGN UP to speak with a Homes for Heroes affiliate loan specialist in your community.